On the Bombieri-Lang Conjecture over finitely generated fields: Proof of Theorem A

+Let us now prove \hyperlink{TA}{Theorem A}.
+Let $K/k$ be a finitely generated extension.
+If $K$ is Lang, by \autoref{strfin} and \autoref{strt} plus an easy inductive argument on $\on{trdeg}(K/k)$ we have that $k$ is Lang.

-Assume that $\LS(k)$ holds.
-Let $K/k$ be a finitely generated extension, we want to prove the $\LS(K)$ holds.
-Thanks to \autoref{strfin} we may assume that $k$ is algebraically closed in $K$, let $V/k$ be some variety such that $k(V)=K$.
-Thanks again to \autoref{strfin}, we may pass to finite extensions of $K$, and thus we may assume that $V$ is of general type.
+Assume now that $k$ is Lang, we want to prove that $K$ is Lang.
+Thanks to \autoref{strfin} we may assume that $k$ is algebraically closed in $K$, let $V/k$ be some variety such that $k(V)=K$ and let $\eta\in V$ be its generic point.
+Thanks again to \autoref{strfin}, we may pass to finite extensions of $K$ and assume that $V$ is of general type.

-Let $X$ be a variety of general type over $K$, we want to show that it is pseudo mordellic.
-Spread out $X$ to a family $\tilde{X}\to V$, we have that $\tilde{X}$ is of general type by subadditivity of the Kodaira dimension with fibers of general type \cite{kol87}.
-Since we are assuming that $\LS(k)$ holds, there exists a mordellic open subset $U\s\tilde{X}$, its generic fiber $U_{k(V)}$ is a mordellic open subset of $X$.
+Let $X$ be a variety of general type over $K=k(V)$, we want to prove that $X$ is pseudo-mordellic.
+There exists a variety $\tilde{X}$ over $k$ with a morphism $\tilde{X}\to V$ such that $\tilde{X}_{\eta}=X$.
+Since both $V$ and the generic fiber of $\tilde{X}\to V$ are of general type, by \cite[Satz III]{vie82} we have that $\tilde{X}$ is of general type.
+Since we are assuming that $k$ is Lang, there exists a non-empty mordellic open subset $U\s\tilde{X}$, i.e. $U(K')$ is finite for every finitely generated extension $K'$ of $k$.
+In particular, $U_{\eta}(K')\s U(K')$ is finite for every finitely generated extension $K'$ of $k(V)$ and hence $U_{\eta}$ is a non-empty mordellic open subset of $\tilde{X}_{\eta}=X$.
 This completes the proof of \hyperlink{TA}{Theorem A}.